The best pitching machines have three independent wheels. They also have a great, solid built frame built to last.

 However, in terms of the back yard cage, high school or college coach looking to get the most bang for his buck on a batting machine, then we are confident our choice is the best one on the market.
 The reasons for that are to follow.

 When we bought ours years ago, you could only purchase the machine directly on their website.
 We called them, spoke to a real person, and then sent them our money.
-Today, you can actually buy this thing on Amazon with PRIME shipping for as cheap as they are on their site.
+Today, you can buy this thing on Amazon with PRIME shipping for as cheap as they are on their site.

-Occasionally, they do have a deal or two, so it is worth checking their site.
+Occasionally, they do have a deal or two, so it is worth checking their website.
 You may also benefit from calling the group directly and telling them you read the review on justbatreviews.com.
 Not that that will give you any discounts, but it might not hurt!